John Grover 1843 transcribed

 necessary funds, without seeking one "single

-farthing as a compensation,"
+farthing as a compensation," even in case of

 complete success.